top of page

 Current Living Situation:

 Sweet Foxy is currently residing at our shelter but is suffering from what seems to be confinement anxiety.
-When inside her large indoor/outdoor kennel the noise of the shelter has her trying to get out at her own expense.
+She loves her time with our volunteers in the shelter, but sharing her time with so much loud ruckus from her shelter roommates can be frustrating for her.
+She seems to be such an outgoing dog that being kenneled while others play can be hard.
 However, when she is on her rotation in the playroom and yard she is relaxed and even self entertains with a chew toy.
 We believe that with the proper home she could successfully live a happy life.
 Foxy just needs someone with patience to adjust to what will keep her successful.
 She recently had a dog day out at a volunteers home and was absolutely calm, peaceful and loving.
 She slept in the sunshine in the yard and blissfully on the floor amongst toys.
-She was at peace.
+She was at peace in a home :)

 Personality: